ionides/700f25/projects/README.md

 # Plan for classes 11-14.

 The [syllabus](README.md) promised "Team practicum: one or more groups identify a research project and make several weeks of progress".
-It is time to work out details of how to implement that in a way that gives everyone a meaningful opportunity to engage with the research area and demonstrate some accomplishment, involving an amount of time appropriate for a 1.5 credit course.
+Our goal is to implement that in a way that gives everyone a meaningful opportunity to engage with the research area and demonstrate some accomplishment, involving an amount of time appropriate for a 1.5 credit course.

 11/5.
 Brainstorming homework.
 Everyone submits 2 or more potential project ideas.
 Some suggestions to help with this are given below.